 From midwife to hospital, the Dutch Way

 The midwife will advise you on prenatal care and provide you with information on labour.
-In the Netherlands home births are common, about 55% of births are planned to take place in the home, however you are free to indicate your wish to deliver your baby at the hospital.
+In the Netherlands home births are common, about 55% of births take place in the home.
+But of course, you are free to indicate you wish to deliver your baby at the hospital.
+Also, your midwife will discuss a so-called birth plan.
+This plan includes all wishes from the mother on how she would like things to be handled during the process of labour.
+Feel free to discuss the options and possibilities with your midwife.

-Pregnancy leave starts six to four weeks before the expected date of birth.
-This is the moment to sit back, enjoy the last moments of your baby bump and wait for your baby’s big jump.
-If you choose to start your pregnancy leave 6 weeks before the baby is due, you have a total of 10 weeks of maternity leave.
-If you start your leave 4 weeks before the baby is due, you have a total of 12 weeks of maternity leave.
-The choice is yours!
 When labour starts you will either know it by heart or, like me, you will feel as if you ate something bad and are about to get sick.
 The first step to take when you start to feel cramps is to call your midwife straight away.
 She will check whether your labour has started and take it from there.
 Although giving birth is a painful experience, in my opinion it is the biggest occurrence in a woman’s life.
-It might be scary to deliver your baby in a foreign country but rest assured that medical care in the Netherlands is considered to be very good.
+It might be scary to deliver your baby in a foreign country, but rest assured that medical care in the Netherlands is commonly good.
 And in the end, no matter where you are and no matter the pain, holding your new born in your arms for the first time is the most unique feeling in the world!